 Hagia Sophia was built in just 5 years with the continuous work of 11,000 people.
 According to the records, 10,000 unskilled workers and 1000 craftsmen contributed to the construction.
 Rumor has it that when Justinian stepped into the Hagia Sophia, he murmured, “I surpassed you, Solomon.”

-Hagia Sophia remained the largest church in the world from 537 until the 17th century when St. Peter’s Basilica was rebuilt.
+Hagia Sophia remained as the biggest church in the world from 537 until the 17th century when St. Peter’s Basilica was rebuilt.
 It is currently one of the 10 largest cathedrals in the world.

 Hagia Sophia, which served as a church for 900 years, was converted into a mosque when the Ottomans took the city.
 After the establishment of Republic of Turkey, Hagia Sophia was converted into a museum.
 In the process of turning into a museum, mosaics that were closed for centuries were opened.
 It took nearly 10 years to uncover the artworks in the museum.